Amrithshagar/Student-Management/README.md

 # Node.js Express MongoDB API

 ## Overview
-This is a Node.js project using Express for building a RESTful API with MongoDB as the database.
-Project contains CRUD operations implemented for a student database management system.
-It includes Joi validation for data validation in backend and Swagger UI for easy API documentation.
+This is a Node.js project using Express to build a RESTful API with MongoDB as the database.
+The project contains CRUD operations implemented for a student database management system.
+It includes Joi validation for data validation in the backend and Swagger UI for easy API documentation.

 ## Prerequisites
 - Node.js installed